 Atriplex spp.
 L. (Chenopodiaceae)

 Common Name(s): Atriplex canescens (Pursh.)
 Nutt. – Fourwing saltbush; A. confertifolia (Torr. & Frém.)
 S. Watson – shadscale; A. hymenelytra (Torr.)
-S. Watson- desert holly; and A. polycarpa (Torr.)
+S. Watson – desert holly; and A. polycarpa (Torr.)
 S. Watson – Cattle saltbush.

 Functional group and bloom season: Shrubs.
 The flowering periods of these four species are asynchronous, with A. hymenelytra blooming from January and April, A. confertifolia from April to July, A. canescens from June to August, and A. polycarpa from July to October (Baldwin et al. 2002).

 Distribution in Mojave/Habitat: A. hymenelytra is widespread across the Mojave Desert (Benson and Darrow 1981) and grows in some of the hottest, driest areas on slopes, washes, and shrublands below 1500 m) but plant densities are typically low (Baldwin et al. 2002).
-A. canescens occurs extensively across the western U.S. in a wide range of habitats.
+A. canescens occurs extensively across the western US in a wide range of habitats.
 In the Mojave, it grows on flats and slopes in shrubland in a variety of soil types below 2400 m (Baldwin et al. 2002).
-A. confertifolia grows in alkaline flats and on gravelly slopes in shrubland up to pinyon-juniper woodland (< 2400 m; Baldwin et al. 2002).
-A. polycarpa grows on alkaline flats and in dry lakes below 1500 m (Baldwin et al. 2002).
+Atriplex confertifolia grows in alkaline flats and on gravelly slopes in shrubland up to pinyon-juniper woodland (< 2400 m; Baldwin et al. 2002).
+Atriplex polycarpa grows on alkaline flats and in dry lakes below 1500 m (Baldwin et al. 2002).

 Flowers color and shape: Saltbush are dioecious (male and female flowers on separate plants), with staminate flowers that range in color from silvery to yellow to red-brown, and green pistillate flowers.
 Both flower types are borne in clusters on spike-like panicles and are highly reduced.
 Pollinator use: Atriplex species are wind-pollinated (Blackwell and Powell 1981) but are larval hosts for at least 14 Lepidopteran species (Simpson and Neff 1987).
 All four Atriplex spp. are larval hosts to the western pygmy blue (Brephidium exilis Boisduval), the common sootywing (Pholisora catullus Fabricius), and the Mojave sootywing (Hesperopsis libya Scudder).
 A. canescens hosts twirler moths (Gelechiidae: Scrobipalpa atriplex Busck; Perizoma custodiata Guenée in Boisduval and Guenée), the owlet moth Trichoclea antica (Noctuidae), and the specialist the saltbush sootywing (Hesperopsis alpheus W.H.
 Edwards; Stewart et al. 2001; Calscape.org 2020).
 The San Emigdio blue butterfly larvae is hosted by A. polycarpa, A. hymenelytra, and A. canescens.
 The alfalfa looper moth (Autographa californica Speyer) is hosted by A. polycarpa, A. hymenelytra, and A. confertifolia.
 The western tussock moth (Orgyia vetusta Boisduval) is hosted by A. polycarpa, and A. confertifolia.
 The morning glory plume moth (Emmelina monodactylax Linnaeus– taxon not in IT IS) is hosted by A. polycarpa and A. confertifolia.
 Meske’s pero moth (Pero meskaria Packard is hosted by A. hymenelytra and A. canescens.
 Glaucina ochrofuscaria moths are hosted by A. canescens.
 Together, A. canescens and A. polycarpa also support thirty-seven gall-forming species of parasitoid and predatory insects (Hawkins and Geoden 1984).

 Tortoise use: As the ninth most frequently used cover species, A. hymenelytra was used at one site for cover in 1.26 % of the total occurrences (Table 3).
-A. confertifolia was used at one site, comprising 0.41% of cover use, and A. canescens was used at two sites and comprising 0.29% of cover use (Supplement 3).
+Atriplex confertifolia was used at one site, comprising 0.41% of cover use, and A. canescens was used at two sites and comprising 0.29% of cover use (Supplement 3).